Shiodome Station: Station layout

-Both parts of the station are not directly linked to one another.
+The two parts of the station are not directly linked to one another, and passengers must exit out to ground-level to transfer between them.

 Toei

 The Toei part of the station has an underground island platform with two tracks on either side.

 Yurikamome

 The Yurikamome uses an elevated island platform with two tracks on either side.

 History

 Although the structures of both the Yurikamome and Toei stations were completed on 1 November 1995 and 12 December 2000, they were not opened yet as the surrounding area was undergoing redevelopment.
-It was only on 2 November 2002 when both stations opened.
+The stations simultaneously opened for service on 2 November 2002.